airloaf/VSSynth/README.md

 ## Use Cases

-There are many things you could possible make with VSynth!
+There are many things you could possibly make with VSynth!

 - Chiptune playback/composition
 - Digital Keyboard